by Michael McCarty

 Is an Archival Pigment Print the Same as Giclee?

-Archival pigment print and giclee print are terms used to denote an image made from a digital file directly to paper.
+The terms archival pigment print and giclee print describe a piece printed directly from a digital image to a photograph on paper.
 The processes are accomplished using an inkjet printer as an output device.
-These terms are often used interchangeably, and the main difference between them is only in the names people use to define them.
+These terms are often used interchangeably — their principal difference is only in their various definitions.

 Jack Duganne coined the word giclee in the 1990s.
-He used it solely to differentiate between prints made on an IRIS inkjet printer using commercial prepress inks and his personal IRIS, which used unique archival inks instead.
+He used it exclusively to differentiate prints made on his personal IRIS inkjet printer from those made on the same type of printer using commercial prepress inks.
 Today, you’ll find that most printers use pigment-based inks for archival prints.
-Their use ensures the longevity of giclee and archival pigment prints beyond 100 years.
+Their use ensures the longevity of giclee and archival pigment prints for more than 100 years.

 How Is Pigment Printing Used in Photography?

-Determining the best paper and printing process for photographic works can be challenging.
+Determining the best paper and printing process for archival photo prints can be challenging.
 You want to ensure ultimate clarity, durability, and overall quality.
 Depending on your desired outcome, there are a few options for your printing process.
 Many photographers choose chromogenic prints using silver-based paper and continuous-tone printers.

 How Long Do Archival Prints Last?